jargdev/openWheels/README.md

 openWheels/
 ├── assets/              # Fonts and game graphics
 ├── fonts/
-├── dependencies.js      # External things (like splitting up sprite sheets, etc.)
-├── favicon.ico          # That little Happy Wheels icon
-├── happywheels.js       # The original game code (we’re deobfuscating this) ├── index.html           # The main webpage for the game
+├── dependencies.js      # External things (like splitting up sprite sheets, etc.) (we’re deobfuscating this) ├── favicon.ico          # That little Happy Wheels icon ├── happywheels.js       # The original game code (we’re deobfuscating this) ├── index.html           # The main webpage for the game